DcisionAI/dcision-platform/docs/README.md

    ```

 4. **Access the platform:**
-   Open your browser to `http://localhost:3000` (or your server’s IP/domain).
+   Open your browser to `http://localhost:3000` (or your server's IP/domain).

 ---